loomts/ape-dts/docs/en/cdc/resume.md

 To avoid syncing duplicate data, the task can resume at the breakpoint in finished.log.

+Since resuming depends on position.log, if you have multiple tasks, **you must set up separate log directories for each task**.

 ## Supported
 - MySQL as source
 - Postgres as source